ctroutman23/roof-replacement-prospect-scale/README.md

     <li>Calculate New Values - This program creates new columns to hold the scores for each property,
     measuring their rating as a roof replacement lead.</li>
     <li>Data Visualization - Running this program creates a new csv, which appends our results to
     our combined/cleaned datset.
-This dataset is then used to create a Tableau dashboard, which you can access<a href='https://public.tableau.com/views/RoofReplacementProspectScale/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link'> HERE</a</li>
+This dataset is then used to create a Tableau dashboard, which you can access<a href='https://public.tableau.com/views/RoofReplacementProspectScale/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link' target="_blank"> HERE</a</li>
     <li>Best Practices - This program uses a virtual environment.
 See instructions above.</li>
     <li>Data Interpretation - This program includes clear, detailed comments in the
     <code>main.py</code> file, and a clear explanation of the program results in this README.
 See below: </li>